By Swarnendu Biswas

 Nandita is happy to return to the stage after eight years with her maiden theatre production titled Between the Lines, which was recently staged across various cities of India.

 Despite knowing very well that theatre and films are two entirely different mediums, and despite having much less experience in theatre as compared to her rich and varied experience in cinema, she took on the enormous challenge of co-writing, directing, producing and acting in this play.

 It is exceptional people like Nandita who always have the courage to experiment with new forms, styles and mediums.

-“It was both challenging and exciting to explore the medium of theatre, that is comparatively new for me, but I have always enjoyed doing new things without the fear of failure.
+“It was both challenging and exciting to explore the medium of the theatre, which is comparatively new for me, but I have always enjoyed doing new things without the fear of failure.
 For instance, I directed Firaaq without any formal training in film direction and learnt a lot in the process.
 I like to dabble in different things and will continue to do so,” asserts the courageous lady with a soft smile that never fails to reflect a sense of tenderness.

 Her ardent love for experimentation and the absence of fear for failure is shared by her present entrepreneur husband, Subodh Maskara (she was divorced from her first husband, Saumya Sen, in 2009), and these attributes, together with Nandita’s love for stage acting before a live audience, has compelled the couple to start their own production company named Chhoti Production Company Pvt.
 Ltd.

 Through Chhoti, their intention is to explore new forms of creative expression and to tell compelling stories through various mediums, across the country and beyond.
 Between the Lines is their first venture.

 She has directed, produced, co-written the maiden play of this production house, besides playing one of the two pivotal roles in it.